Instant Pot Spaghetti is easy, one pot and ready in 30 minutes! Brown the meat, add uncooked pasta, sauce and voila!

 Yes!
 Just follow the recipe and skip spices.

 Yes.
-Put water in first, then seasonings, noodles and sauce.
+Add water in first, then seasonings, spaghetti and sauce to the Instant Pot.
 Do not stir.
-Enjoy a meatless spaghetti.
+Enjoy a meatless spaghetti!

-Can I make this with frozen ground meat?
+Can I make it with frozen ground meat?

-Yes, but you need to thaw it first using my Instant Pot frozen ground beef method then proceed with recipe.
+Yes, but you need to thaw it first using my Instant Pot frozen ground beef method then proceed with the Instant Pot spaghetti recipe.

 More Instant Pot Pasta Recipes